 My compact disc of Symphonica is missing one song which I believe consumers in Europe are hearing.
 It’s on YouTube, and I’ll share it at the end of this post.
 The YouTube uploader, georgemichaelVEVO, attributes the song to the album, and Mr. Michael’s clothing and personal style suggest that’s correct.

-Going to a Town expresses disappointment with the way the George W. Bush Administration persuaded Tony Blair to involve the U.K. in the Second Gulf War, and the way the news media failed to challenge the lies (“Sunday Times” and “Nursery Rhymes” go together surprisingly well in song lyrics).
+Going to a Town (written by Rufus Wainwright, a Canadian) expresses disappointment with the way the George W. Bush Administration persuaded Tony Blair to involve the U.K. in the Second Gulf War, and the way the news media failed to challenge the lies (“Sunday Times” and “Nursery Rhymes” go together surprisingly well in song lyrics).
 The song doesn’t tear into the United States in general, but it’s clear how a misguided war effort can ruin a country’s standing with allies — and the rest of the world.

 It’s common knowledge that Prime Minister Blair made a commitment to the war when more than fifty percent of his constituents opposed it.
 At that time, the Bush Administration was lying about Iraq’s leader, Saddam Hussein, having Weapons of Mass Destruction (WMDs), and also lying about Saddam Hussein having a role in the September 11 attacks.